 - Study the Florida CDL Handbook, available online or in any Florida Driver License Office.
 You will need to know the information in this book to pass the required knowledge tests.

 - While you are still in the service or no later than 90 days from separation, go to any Florida Driver License Office with your present driver license and military active duty identification card, reservist identification card, guard identification card or DD-214 (military discharge papers).
 You will be given the CDL knowledge tests needed for the class of license and endorsements you wish to obtain, as described in the handbook.
 If you pass and have brought your fully completed Certification for Waiver of Skill Test for Military Personnel form, you may be issued your Florida CDL in the same visit.
 If you pass the knowledge tests but did not bring your completed Certification for Waiver of Skill Test for Military Personnel form, you may return with it later for issuance of your CDL, so long as no more than one year has passed since your separation from the military.

 Remember these time limits – To have your military driving experience accepted as a replacement for passing the regular CDL skills tests, you must begin the application process while on active duty or within one year of separation from the service.
 You must meet all requirements including presenting your properly completed certification of experience within one year after separation.

-Click here for more information about Military Servicemembers and Family.
+Find more information about Military Servicemembers and Families.